 With that in mind, consider partnering with a local restaurant or theater this February.
 Perhaps you can offer show tickets or gift certificates as part of a Valentine’s Day promotion.

-2. Come me up with winning Valentine’s Day promotion ideas
+2. Come up with winning Valentine’s Day promotion ideas

-Speaking of which, according to a 2017 survey by the NRF, nearly 49% of consumers said they would spend more if they encountered “a really good sale or promotion.”
+Speaking of which, according to research by the NRF, nearly 49% of consumers said they would spend more if they encountered “a really good sale or promotion.”